ihchoi12/inho-note.github.io/_posts/2021-05-26-Operating-Systems.md

 ### Terminologies
 - Preemption: forcefully pause a running process (with PCB stored for resume later) and take the next ready process to the CPU
-- Context Switching: changing the process context (PCB) for the preemption
+- Context Switching: Performed by dispatcher.
+Changing the process context (PCB) and state of two processes (1 Ready and 1 Run) for the preemption.
 - (CPU) Time Quantum: a time slot (duration) assigned to a process to use CPU (once expired, preemption happens)
 - Degree of Multi-programming: the max # of processes in ready that RAM can hold at a time